-Today's leaders create an achieving atmosphere in which others are encouraged to exceed their expectations of themselves.
-They have passion, commitment and a willingness to make a personal investment in people and their talents, the organization and its outcomes.
-They recognize that they do not have a monopoly on all the ideas, that people together with their mindsets and skills are the most precious commodity, who need to be inspired and motivated.
+The achieving leader is entrepreneurial and risk taking.
+These types of leaders are intuitive and concerned with ensuring that the organization is well positioned for the future.
+They sponsor and empower people, transferring their knowledge as they interact.
+Achieving leaders are results- and outcomes-oriented, ensuring that the organization keeps inventing new business advantages by which it can remain ahead of its competitors.
+In creating an achieving atmosphere in which others are encouraged to exceed their expectations of themselves, achieving leaders demonstrate passion and a willingness to make a personal investment in people and their talents.
+They recognize that they do not have a monopoly on all the ideas, that people together with their mindsets and skills are the most precious commodity, and need to be inspired and motivated.
 They foster an open culture and open communication, where there is respect for differing opinions, generational needs and cultural backgrounds.